 When the natural lens of the eye gets cloudy, it is called a cataract.
-With a cataract, things become hazy, blurry or less colorful; objects look as if they appear through a foggy or dusty car windshield.
-When it becomes difficult to complete your regular activities, cataract surgery may be recommended.
+With a cataract, things become hazy, blurry or less colorful; objects look as if they appear through a foggy or dusty windshield.
+When it becomes difficult to complete your regular activities of daily living, cataract surgery is recommended.

-Cataract surgery removes the cloudy lens from one’s eye and replaces it with a clear artificial lens, known as an intraocular lens (IOL).
-A standard IOL provides some vision correction, but will not provide correction for astigmatisms.
-Cataract surgeries have a 98% success rate and patients are able to return to normal routines within 24 hours.
+Cataract surgery removes the cloudy lens from one’s eye and replaces it with a clear artificial lens, know as an intraocular lens (IOL).
+A standard IOL provides excellent vision correction, but will not provide correction for astigmatism.
+Cataract surgeries have a 98% success rate and patients are often able to return to normal routines with 24 hours.

 Premium lenses, which provide an alternative to a standard IOL, are offered for an additional fee.
-These lenses provide patients with different options for vision correction including a toric lens which can be used to correct astigmatism, or a multifocal lens which allows for distance, intermediate, and (sometimes) near focus at the same time.
-On occasion, a patient will no longer have to wear glasses!
+These lenses provide patients with different options for vision correction.
+For example, a toric lens corrects astigmatism.
+Extended Depth of Focus (EDOF) lenses allow for distance, intermediate and near vision ability.
+These are lifestyle lenses designed to allow spectacle independence for a majority, if not all, of your activities.

-Our Ophthalmologists at the Eye Care Center of Napa Valley have the expertise and latest technology to correct cataracts.
-They will work with you to identify if cataract surgery is needed and to discuss what options and lenses are available to you to meet your vision needs.
-In no time, you will be back to seeing the beauty of the Napa Valley and Northern California.
+Our ophthalmologists at the Eye Care Center of Napa Valley have the expertise and the latest technology to correct your cataracts.
+They will carefully work with you to tailor the best lens for your vision needs.
+Soon you will once again be able to see the vibrant colors and details that you once enjoyed in our beautiful valley.